wooilahn/Graduate-Projects/Readme.md

 ## Observations
 The Participants are 25 university students in 20s (P1, P2, ... , P25).
 Our team informed these participants that this prototype is about a web application that brings people together to share delivery food within KAIST.

-1. There is a lack of information about the people we eat together, which makes users feel strange and unreliable.
+1. Users lack information about the people they eat together.
+It makes the users feel strange and unreliable for them.
 (P1, P21, P24) [HIGH]
     Solution) Ask the questions so that detailed information can be obtained when signing up as a member.
 (These information will be opened to every member who will be matched with that user)

-2. Detailed information (location, etc.) on restaurants is not provided, so it is uncertain to estimate delivery time or whether the order is available or not.
+2. Detailed information on restaurants (e.g., location, operating hours) is not provided, so it is uncertain to estimate delivery time or whether the order is available or not.
 (P2, P3)[MEDIUM]
-    Solution) Provide which restaurants are available for delivery within the app.
-(Expected delivery time is not possible to estimate as it changes due to the situation, and the restaurant operation time will be provided for order availability.)
+    Solution) Provide users with with information on which restaurants can be delivered.(the restaurant operation time will be provided for order availability, but expected delivery time is not possible to estimate as it changes due to the situation)

 3. The preferred time is not provided in advance, so it is likely to take a long time due to an increase in what needs to be discussed.
 (P4) [MEDIUM]
-    Solution) When posting, write down the time that the author prefers in advance to prevent conflicts on opinion.
+    Solution) When posting, Ask the host(who create the post) to write down the time that he or she prefers in order to prevent conflicts.

 4. It's too much pressure to order food with strangers.
 (P5, P19) [MEDIUM]
-    Solution) Close psychological distance by providing some information about users in advance.
+    Solution) Close psychological distance by providing some information about people who ordered delivery food together in advance.
 Also, you can increase friendliness by using features such as adding friends which will be mentioned below.

 5. If you don't know where to get the delivery in advance, you may have problems such as time spent on moving to the place.
 (P6, P10, P23) [LOW]
-    Solution) When posting, have them fill out where they are going to receive delivery in advance.
+    Solution) When posting, ask the host(who create the post) fill out where the group are going to receive delivery food in advance.

 6. There may be people who use anonymity to troll on bad purpose.
 (P7) [HIGH]
     Solution) Since it will be operated within KAIST, real-name system can be used to prevent trolling or malicious behavior.